empriselab/RCareWorld/docs/submission.rst

       docker ps

    This command displays information about the running Docker containers.
-Containers built with ``run_docker.sh`` or ``save_docker.sh`` will run in the background by default.
+Containers built with ``run_docker.shell`` or ``save_docker.shell`` will run in the background by default.

 2. Access your Docker container's shell: